ezhang3333/LeNet-5-CNN/lab5/README.md

 ### Compute the Cumulative Distribution Function of `histogram`

-This is a scan operation like you have done in the previous lab.
+This is a scan operation.
+For this lab, you may implement it on the CPU; you will implement this on the GPU in a future lab.
 A sample sequential pseudo code is shown below.

 	cdf[0] = p(histogram[0])
 	for ii from 1 to 256 do